Banks That Don’t Use ChexSystems in Arizona

 First American Community Credit Union

-With this account, you can use your account for 50 transactions each month for free.
-Thereafter, you’ll pay $0.20 for each transaction.
-You also get services like mobile banking.
+This account allows for 50 free transactions each month, with a fee of $0.20 for each transaction beyond that limit.
+You also get access to services like mobile banking.

-Once you’ve successfully maintained your Second Chance Checking account for 12 months, you can switch to another checking option from First American Community CU.
+After successfully managing your Second Chance Checking account for 12 months, you may be eligible to switch to another checking option offered by First American Community Credit Union.

 Pima Federal Credit Union